matxakav/OT-NWbasedOnGNS3/README.md

 - We use [injection attack on Modbus/TCP](https://github.com/thiagoralves/defcon26/) to cause DoS on PLC (the Modbus server).
 - We use [Slowloris attack on HTTP](https://github.com/gkbrk/slowloris/) to cause DoS on SCADA (the HTTP server).

-Our attack tools are deployed in a Kali Linux, a Debian-based Linux distro with common attack tools bundled.
+Our attack tools are deployed in a **Kali Linux**, a Debian-based Linux distro with common attack tools bundled.
 In the case, the Kali Linux can be considered as the attacker.

 ---